 What does Hired cost?
 How much work is involved?

 For candidates, Hired is free.
-Companies pay Hired for access to their already vetted candidates.
+Companies pay them for access to their already vetted candidates.
 In addition, if you accept a job from Hired, you get a bonus from them.
-People have reported spending a lot of time on their profile and work for Hired, only to hear that they have not been accepted because of a lack of experience or not enough jobs that will fit their interests.
-If you are accepted to Hired, you are still required to go through all of the steps of each company’s job application process.
+People have reported spending a lot of time on their profile but then they are rejected.
+Often this is because of a lack of experience or not enough jobs that will fit their interests.
+If you are accepted to the platform, you are still required to go through all of the steps of each company’s job application process.

 Ratings and reviews

 There is a fair amount of mixed reviews for Hired.
 On their website, they boast many success stories.
 Mainly people have enjoyed the process of working with their talent advocate much more than any other recruiter.
 This makes sense, since working with recruiters is often a difficult process.
 The Hired team and the candidate have the same goal – getting the candidate a job – so they are aligned.